aeternity/documentation-hub/docs/getting-started/coding-locally-with-aeproject/README.md

 ```

 * contracts - directory in which the developer can create contracts
-    + `ExampleContract.aes` - an examplary smart contract
+    + `ExampleContract.aes` - an exemplary smart contract
 * deployment - directory that contains the deployment scripts
-    + `deploy.js` - an examplary deployment script
+    + `deploy.js` - an exemplary deployment script
 * test - directory that contains the unit test scripts
-    + `exampleTest.js` - an examplary unit test script
+    + `exampleTest.js` - an exemplary unit test script

 ## Creating the ```HelloWorld.aes``` smart contract
-Following up on our previously written **HelloWorld** smart contract, we make the following chages to the contract: add a wallet address to the `state`, update the `say_hello` function, and create `get_info` function to retrieve our smart contract data.
+Following up on our previously written **HelloWorld** smart contract, we will make the following changes to the contract: add a wallet address to the `state`, update the `say_hello` function, and create `get_info` function to retrieve our smart contract data.

 The first step is to create the `HelloWorld.aes` file:
 ```bash